 A "round" is the process of determining if there's a winner, and, if not, eliminating the lowest vote getters.
 In Round 1, all first-choice votes are added up.
-If no candidate wins in Round 1, then the lowest vote getter is eliminated.
-Anyone who voted for the eliminated candidate has their vote count for their next ranked choice in the following round.
+If no choice wins in Round 1, then the lowest vote getter is eliminated.
+Anyone who voted for the eliminated choice has their vote count for their next ranked choice in the following round.
 This continues for as many rounds as are needed to determine a winner.

 In these situations, RankedVote uses the phrase "strongest support" for accuracy.

-Even with ranked-choice voting, tied outcomes can occur.
+Even with ranked choice voting, tied outcomes can occur.
 When that happens, RankedVote does the best it can to reflect the strongest preference of the voters.